-To view and search BookManager files and bookshelves on a Windows® workstation, the IBM Softcopy Reader is required.
-This program is included on the publications CD-ROM and DVD supplied with z/VM.
+To view and search BookManager files and bookshelves on a Windows workstation, the IBM Softcopy Reader is required.
+This program is included on the IBM Online Library: z/VM Collection DVD.

-POSIX additional program requirements
+POSIX application development program requirements

 Developing POSIX applications on z/VM requires one of the following compiler programs: